geektcp/geektcp/readme.md

 ### about
-UEwow's next realm will span three expansions, starting at the very beginning.
-More information availablehere.
+UeCore's next realm will span three expansions, starting at the very beginning.
+More information available here.